 Now put the strip of banana peel back in place.
 Take your foil and wrap it around the banana.
 You want it to be fairly tight so everything stays in place.

-Plop it on the grill or in your campfire and wait for the magic to happen.
+Just like with my Grilled PBJ recipe, the grill makes the magic happen.
 After about 10 minutes on the grill, remove the foil and peel it back.

 Swoon a little bit.

 Warm, melty chocolate and ooey gooey marshmallow.
 (Note: If you are a Peanut butter fanatic, here is where you should insert a healthy squeeze of Amish Peanut Butter Spread.)

 That’s the good stuff.
 Use a spoon or a graham cracker to scoop the banana s’more goodness out of the peel.
 It’s gonna be messy.
 Embrace it.